RyanSquared/fusionscript/README.md

 # FusionScript [![Build Status](https://travis-ci.org/RyanSquared/fusionscript.svg?branch=master)](https://travis-ci.org/RyanSquared/fusionscript)
 The programming language of ultimate dankliness

+**Note:** I will no longer be actively working on FusionScript.
+I have decided that I should make better use of my time instead of working on a proof of concept that I don't expect anyone to use.
+The code will remain available but will most likely not be updated for future versions of Lua and new features will not be added.

 **Warning:** This project is very unstable and possibly has many bugs.
 If your code does not compile, it is *very* likely a problem in the compiler or a change in the language instead of your code.
 Please feel free to add an issue